 We’re Here to Help

-These changes may have an impact on your supply chain.
-Maersk’s Trade Services team can support you with:
+These changes may have a direct impact on your supply chain.
+Maersk’s Trade Services team is prepared to support you with:

 • Tariff impact analysis